slackapi/bolt-js/docs/_future/create_new_app.md

 > 💡 If you don't see the workspace you'd like to use in the list, you can `CTRL + C` out of the `slack run` command and run `slack auth login`.
 This will allow you to authenticate in your desired workspace to have it show up in the list for `slack run`.

-Once the app is successfully run, you'll see output in your Terminal to indicate it's running, similar to what you would see with any other Bolt JS app.
+Once the app is successfully run, you'll see output in your Terminal to indicate it's running, similar to what you would see with any other Bolt for JavaScript app.
 You can search for the `⚡️ Bolt app is running! ⚡️` message to make sure that your app has successfully started up.

 With your app running, access your workspace and paste the URL from the the trigger you created in the previous step into a message in a public channel.